 Change is Inevitable – Proven Strategies Require Thoughtful Practice

 Manufacturing today is not the same as it was in the past.
-It is a very complex ever changing ecosystem of materials, machines, methods, people, economies, logistics and cultures.
+It is a very complex ever-changing ecosystem of materials, machines, methods, people, economies, logistics and cultures.
 Globalization exponentially complicates this on a daily basis.
 We look to control variables to sustain gains but when there are myriad of elements that we don’t control, we must approach change as a regular ongoing way of doing business.

 Today’s manufacturers need to be prepared to react to changes quickly while predicting and adjusting for challenges of the future.
 The good news is despite constant change, lean methodologies, thought processes, and strategies remain consistently effective in addressing the needs.

 Any current state will become obsolete and evolution takes effort.
 The last time I checked most of us don’t have endless capacity for continuous improvement activities.
 This is a real challenge to balance against the regular everyday pressures of getting products to our customers.
 Because of this, it is essential to develop systems that help you understand how to prioritize your improvement efforts.
-There are big problems and small ones, depending on the person you ask perceptions could be opposite.
+There are big problems and small ones, depending on the person you ask perceptions could be the opposite.

 Understanding the causal factors and severity of impact on performance is critical to generate buy-in and confidence in expending precious resources on what is really essential at that time.

-Total Buy in Not Optional
+Total Buy-in Not Optional

 A company’s percentage of effectiveness is directly tied to how effectively their strategies and initiatives are communicated through the organization.
 Companies must develop methodologies to clearly connect how work at every level directly impacts top level goals.
 This cascading connection of understanding will align people to the right activities and generate understanding of individual contributions.
 In this people will inherently want to work on improvement in the right areas and care about the results.
 As the world shifts and company goals shifts it becomes a natural occurrence for the work (and problem solving) to shift.